Lhasa in a Long Weekend: A Spiritual Journey to the Roof of the World

 Day-by-Day Itinerary

-Arrival & Acclimatization in the Old Quarter
+Arrival & Acclimatization in the Old City

 Where to Stay Tonight